Eugene Broxton: Crimes

 With an extensive criminal record in both his native Louisiana and Texas, Broxton's first major crime occurred on June 3, 1986, when he fired two shots at Pasadena police officer Walt Hays while fleeing from a robbery.
 Hays survived and then arrested his assailant in an apartment complex shortly afterward.
 For this, Broxton was convicted on charges of aggravated robbery and attempted murder, for which he was given a 13-year sentence.
 He was paroled in 1990.

 After his release, Broxton began using drugs, developing a heavy drug addiction that drove him to rob and sometimes kill his prospective victims.
 On April 6, 1991, he broke into the northeastern Houston apartment of 46-year-old Gary Wayne Stuckwisch, whom he stabbed to death.
 After stealing all of the man's valuables, Broxton stole his car but abandoned it the very next day.
 Thirteen days later, Broxton abducted 59-year-old TV guide salesman Gordon John Miller in an area between Federal Road and the I-10.
 In front of witnesses, Broxton stabbed Miller to death before fleeing in his truck.
 Five days later, he attempted to attack a man named Elbert Madden, who survived the assault.

 On May 2, Broxton was arrested in Pasadena for stealing a $20 radio from a Walmart in east Houston.
 While this was considered a violation of his parole that should've sent him to prison, Broxton was instead fined and released due to the crime being considered a petty offense, prison overcrowding, and investigators' inability to locate his parole officer at the time.
 Four days later, Broxton broke into the home of 64-year-old one-legged retiree Albert Krigger, whom he strangled to death before allegedly pawning a diamond ring belonging to the victim.
 On May 10, Broxton returned to the same Walmart he had been arrested for stealing the radio and proceeded to abduct 65-year-old Gary Leon Andrews at gunpoint.
 He then drove with Andrews to a remote area, where, after robbing Andrews, he shot him in the mouth and stabbed him in the stomach.
 Despite his serious injuries, Andrews survived the ordeal.

 On May 16, Broxton traveled to Channelview, spotting the motel room where two newlyweds from Louisiana, 23-year-old Waylon and 20-year-old Sheila Dockens, were residing.
 Posing as a motel employee, Broxton was allowed access into the room, after which he bound, gagged, pistol-whipped, and then shot them with his .44 Magnum before stealing $800 and leaving them for dead.
 Sheila, who had injuries to the chest and arms, died; Waylon, who was shot in the head, survived.

+Broxton is also suspected to have murdered 42-year-old Larry Smith during the Channelview crime spree.